How to Track Customer Feedback and Feature Requests: Your Guide to Designing a Killer System That Works

 This is the last, and perhaps most underrated, use of your customer feedback data: as a sales tool.

-Closing the loop means following up with your customers when you build a feature they asked for.
+Closing the feedback loop means following up with your customers when you build a feature they asked for.

 Ideally, this is a personal, 1-on-1 type of communication that emphasizes you’re listening to them.
 It’s a powerful way to show that you care: you’ve listened to what they need, you prioritized their needs, you changed your product, and you even remember that it was something they asked for.